RealWear raises $80 million for AR headset for connected workers

 RealWear’s funding and loans were led by industrial automation firm Teradyne, with additional money from Bose Ventures, Qualcomm Ventures, Kopin, and JPMorgan Chase.

-From its inception, RealWear has focused on products like the HMT-1 headset, that are specifically designed to improve job satisfaction, productivity, and safety for the connected enterprise workforce.
+From its inception, RealWear has focused on products, like the HMT-1 headset, that are specifically designed to improve job satisfaction, productivity, and safety for the connected enterprise workforce.

-The HMT-1 essentially puts a 7-inch virtual Android tablet within glancing range.
-It sits just below the worker’s line of sight, with a micro display that can work outdoors in rugged environments.
+The HMT-1 essentially puts a 7-inch virtual Android tablet within glancing range, sitting just below the worker’s line of sight, with a micro display that can work outdoors in rugged environments.

 The Vancouver, Washington-based company makes a variety of industrial hands-free wearable computers to enhance workers’ situational awareness while delivering vital information on demand in harsh environments.